wfdewith/cldaproxy/README.md

 `cldaproxy.sh` simply ignores the original destination and forwards all messages to a single LDAP server through `socat`.
 It finds this LDAP server by finding all LDAP servers in the domain through the DNS SRV record and selecting the first one.
-This means that one instance of `cldaproxy.sh` can only ever support a single domain.
+This means that one instance of `cldaproxy.sh` can only support a single domain.
+It also means that starting `cldaproxy.sh` is dependent on functional DNS to the target network.

 In contrast, `cldaproxy` uses the `TPROXY` target and an alternative routing table that redirects all CLDAP traffic (that is: UDP on port 389) to the loopback interface.
 This causes all packets to arrive with their original destination IP address and port intact.
-The original destination can be retrieved through ancillary data (see `recvmsg(3)`).
+The original destination can be retrieved through ancillary data (see `recvmsg(3)`). `cldaproxy` does not depend on DNS when starting, because it only deals with IP addresses.
+The Windows LOFL VM is responsible for resolving the target LDAP server.

 When `cldaproxy` receives a packet, it will retrieve its original destination and then set up a TCP connection to this destination and forward the packet